 Ever have someone tell you to “just relax?”
-Aside from the initial and completely involuntary heart-pounding anger you feel upon hearing those words, it’s pretty tone-deaf to the fact that “relaxing” just isn’t that easy.
-Especially when you’re in the heat of the moment.
-It often feels like you’ve lived a thousand years between the morning routine and bedtime wind down.
+Aside from the initial and completely involuntary heart-pounding anger you feel upon hearing those words, it’s pretty tone-deaf to the fact that “relaxing” just isn’t that easy — especially when you’re in the heat of the moment.
+It often feels like you’ve lived 1000 years between the morning routine and bedtime wind down.
 Multiply that twofold if you’re parenting and juggling work in a global pandemic.
 To “calm down” or “relax,” you need to know why you’re stressed, what your triggers are, and what will work.
 Because guess what?
 Not every “stress-reducing activity” works for everyone.

 For less traumatic types of stress, there are plenty of things to try until you find one that can help you learn how to relax.
 We’ve gone ahead and rounded them all up here so you can begin your relaxation journey right away.